tomwpublic/hubitat_broadlink/README.md

 # Virtual Device configuration instructions:

 * In the *Devices* section of Hubitat, add a *New Virtual Device* of type Broadlink Remote.
-See below for configuration instructions.
 * On the Broadlink Remote device page, set the preferences:
     * Enter the IP address of your broadlink RM device and click Save Preferences.
     * If your remote has RF functionality (typically named some variation of RM Pro), enabled the "Does your device support RF?" option.